MuhammadTalha15/Javascript-Calculator-Beta/README.md

 3. Enter the second number.
 4. Press the "=" button to see the result.
 5. To clear the screen, press the "AC" button.
-6. For Deleting, press the "C" button.
+6. For Deleting, press the "DE" button.

 ## Future Updates
 We are continuously working to enhance the functionality of our Simple Calculator.
 Some of the planned updates include: